Getting started on Linux

 sample-images/images/you can reference.
 For more information about available sample images, see AutoSD sample images.
 To view an example customized manifest, see Sample Automotive Image Builder manifest.
 For more details about how to build and customize images, see Building an image from a custom manifest and Embedding RPM packages from local storage into the AutoSD image. -

-Build the OS image using your custom
+Build a disk image from your custom

 -